Stress, strain and, yes, fear: Retail workers have felt it all through the pandemic

 Yet there is still a job to be done, and do it they must.

-On the whole, the vast majority of the public — as stressed as we all are — seem to be actively doing their parts to get through this together.
+On the whole, the vast majority of the public — as stressed as we all are — seem to be actively doing their part to get through this together.

 However, as many of you have probably seen in your own shopping excursions, there are members of the public who just won't follow the rules.
 That ranges from walking the wrong way down clearly marked aisles to ignoring physical distancing of not just employees but other customers.